microsoft/ISM-Telemetry-for-Finance-and-Operations/README.md

 ![Logging settings](documentation/images/logging-settings.png)

-The "Enabled" will completely enable or disable logging The "Severity level" you can define when you are using "processTrace" method to do traces.
+The "Is Enabled" checkbox will completely enable or disable logging.
+The "Severity level" defines what messages are logged for the `processTrace` method to do traces.

 ### Types of telemetry
 you will be able to proces different types of telemetry:

 - processEvent --> Will process appInsights events into table "customEvents"
 - processTrace --> Will process appInsights traces into table "traces"
-- processMetric --> Will process appInsights metrics into table "customeMetrics"
+- processMetric --> Will process appInsights metrics into table "customMetrics"

-In most cases the "processEvent" are beeing, depending on the need of the customer.
-Metrics are working as well but its limited on how many additional dimensions can be used. processTrace should be used if you want to trace a specific processs, e.g. a new functionality where you want to track very detailed at the beginning but want to reduce it once the feature settles down.
+In most cases the "processEvent" is used, depending on the need of the customer.
+Metrics are working as well but its limited on how many additional dimensions can be used.

+processTrace should be used if you want to trace a specific processs, e.g. a new functionality where you want to track very detailed at the beginning but want to reduce it once the feature settles down.

+Currently, only the "processEvent" telemetry type is used by the telemetry included in this library.

 ### Tracking time in telemetry
-By default, every time you declare a class like telemetry = new ISMTelemetryGeneric(), it will start a .NET stopwatch.
+By default, every time you declare a class like `telemetry = new ISMTelemetryGeneric()`, it will start a .NET stopwatch.
 Once you do "processEvent", "processTrace" or "processMetric" it will capture the elapsed time and store it automatically as "ElapsedTimeMilliseconds" in your telemetry data.
 Also it will restart the stopwatch, in case you want to track more data.

 From a data perspective, each appInsights entry will have either the time captured from declaration to event processing or from previous event to current event.

-###

 ### Conditional logging shouldLogEvent